Information Technology Services Centre (ITSC)

 The Cloud Infrastructure Team is responsible for the planning, implementation and management of the Microsoft directory services, email and Office 365 cloud services and other cloud platforms such as AWS and Azure.
 The Team is also responsible for the life cycle management of campus-wide user accounts and file sharing service, as well as the Active Directory Federation Services (ADFS) to support the Single Sign-On (SSO) feature for different University’s applications.

 The AV Services Team is responsible for the planning, implementation, management and operation of teaching facilities and Audio and Video (AV) system for teaching venues and offsite campus, AV systems for non-teaching venues and AV cabling system.
 The Team also supports webcasting and video conferencing services, public addressing systems and LED display walls.
 The Team also provides event support services, second tier AV support services and portable AV system support for the University.

 Information Security Manager

-Reporting to the Chief Information Officer (CIO), the Information Security (IS) Manager works closely with other Sections of ITSC to formulate institutional information security strategies and policies to set up a robust cybersecurity environment and controls to ensure the campus network is secure and the data within it is well protected.
+Reporting to the CIO & University Librarian, the Information Security (IS) Manager works closely with other Sections of ITSC to formulate institutional information security strategies and policies to set up a robust cybersecurity environment and controls to ensure the campus network is secure and the data within it is well protected.
 In addition, this position will also oversee the enforcement of all cybersecurity measures covering from campus network to endpoints, as well as handling security breach incidents and subsequent investigations, and University-wide information security awareness promotion.